piousdeer/try-n-catch/README.md

 // const [err, val] = tryCatch(() => feedWith('apples'))

 if (err) {
-  // handle the error
+  // handle the error. val is undefined
 } else {
-  // no error was thrown
+  // no error was thrown. val is the returned value
 }

 function feedWith (food: string) {